ScottishCyclops/blender_farm/README.md

 ### Configure it

 Create the file __config.json__ at the root of the project.
 In your favorite editor, write something similar to the following.
-Replace blenderExec by the actual path to your blender executable.
+Under *blenderExec*, write the actual path to your blender executable.
 The rest can be left as is.

 ```json
 {